luisDVA/unheadr/README.md

 easy to read, but hard to work with (for example: calculating group-wise summaries).

-In this example, values for an implicit ‘geographic region’ variable and an implicit ‘taxonomic family’ variable are embedded in the column that contains the observational units (the scientific names of various primates).
+In this example, values for an implicit “geographic region” variable and an implicit ‘taxonomic family’ variable are embedded in the column that contains the observational units (the scientific names of various primates).